 The plugins page is where you will need to spend some time enabling or disabling the plugins that are applicable to the scan you are about to run.
 You will need to have detailed knowledge of the target hosts, the software installed on them, and the services they provide.
 You will need to know at least which operating systems they are running.
 You should also find out if any of them are web servers, database servers, networking devices such as routers, firewalls, etc. Then scroll through the list shown below and select the plugins you want Nessus to utilize.

-The last step in creating a scan policy is to configure the general options in Preferences.
+The last step in creating a scan policy is to configure the general scanning options in Preferences.

-When you have finished with the Preferences, click ‘Submit’ and you will now see the policy you just created under ‘Policies’ in the main Nessus client interface (shown five images above).
+When you have finished with the Preferences, click ‘Save’ and you will now see the policy you just created under ‘Policies’ in the main Nessus client interface.

 Now that your scan policy is done and ready to be used, you need to apply it to an actual scan by clicking the ‘Scans’ link in the main client interface.
 The scan properties simply consist of the target hosts (either IP addresses, IP ranges, or host names) and the time the scan should run (either immediately or at a scheduled time).